htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 :index:`limitations<single: limitations; COD>`

-HTCondor’s support for COD has a few limitations:
+HTCondor's support for COD has a few limitations:

 -  Applications and data must be pre-staged at a given machine.
 -  There is no way to define limits for how long a given COD claim can